-When parents are at the hospital, nurses can support parents to hold their baby, change their nappy, bathe them, feed them, or comfort them when they are having painful treatments.
+Nurses will support parents to hold their baby, change their nappy, bathe them, feed them, or comfort them when they are having painful treatments.
 These all help establish that early bond between parents and their child.

 "My partner was unable to bond with our baby because we couldn't afford for him to take unpaid leave from work.
 He could hardly visit the hospital."